Product Description#

 • The layer-2 messages Rx_Data.indication and UL.TTI.request are filtered from the layer-2/layer-1 FAPI message stream and exported to the database.
 The fields in these data structures form the basis of the database access APIs to extract data from the database for training in ML frameworks such as PyTorch, Sionna and JAX to name a few.

-• Scalable and time coherent over arbitrary number of base stations
+• Scalable and time-coherent across multiple base stations

 • The data collection app runs on the same CPU that supports the DU.
 It only consumes a small number of CPU cores.
-Because each base station is responsible for collecting its own uplink data the collection process scales as more base stations are added to the ARC-OTA network testbed – refer to the figure above in the Product Description section.
-Databases are time-stamped and so data collected on multiple base stations can be used in a training flow in a time-coherent manner.
+Because each base station is responsible for collecting its own uplink data the collection process scales as more base stations are added to the ARC-OTA network.
+Databases are time-stamped, so data collected on multiple base stations can be used in a training flow in a time-coherent manner.

-• ADL is designed to be used in conjunction with NVIDIA pyAerial CUDA accelerated Python library.
-Using the DLDB APIs, pyAerial can access RF samples in a DLDB and transform those samples into training data for all of the signal processing functions in an uplink or downlink pipeline.
+• Data Lake is designed to be used in conjunction with pyAerial.
+Using the DLDB APIs, pyAerial can access RF samples in a DLDB and transform them into training data for signal processing functions.

-Information about installing and using Aerial Data Lake and pyAerial can be found at the NVIDIA AI Aerial Site.
+Information about installing and using Data Lake and pyAerial can be found in the Aerial CUDA-Accelerated RAN documentation.